X

 Before beginning work as a band director, he attended the University of Memphis’s Rudi E. Scheidt School of Music, acquiring his BM in K-12 Instrumental Music Education.

-Carpenter has studied with many exceptional conductors in varying capacities in pursuit of lifelong learning, including private lessons, symposia, and workshops.
+Carpenter has studied with many exceptional conductors in varying capacities to pursue lifelong learning, including private lessons, symposia, and workshops.
 Clinicians include Dr. Mallory Thompson, Dr. Jamie Nix, Dr. Robert Ambrose, Dr. Donald McKinney, Dr. Mathias Elmer, and Dr. Albert Nguyen.

 Guitar